 8. White/Off-White Jeans

 Style Notes: I never used to be a white-jeans person, but about five years ago, I realised just how great they look in the summer.
 My preference right now are wide-leg versions.

 9. Casual Jacket

-If I lived in L.A. or somewhere else equally as warm, I probably wouldn't include a jacket.
+Style Notes: If I lived in L.A. or somewhere else equally as warm, I probably wouldn't include a jacket.
 But I live in the UK, and it gets cold in the summer.
 So a light jacket is a necessity, and linen or twill make for excellent breathable options.